top of page

 Disorders we treat

-Our team of psychologists, psychiatrists, behavioral health specialists, and mobile exposure coaches provides evidence-based treatment for a range of anxiety and related disorders.
+Our multidisciplinary team of psychologists, psychiatrists, behavioral health specialists, and mobile exposure coaches delivers evidence-based treatment for a wide range of anxiety and related disorders.

 OBSESSIVE COMPULSIVE DISORDER (OCD)

 OCD is characterized by recurrent, intrusive thoughts called "obsessions" and ritualized, repetitive behaviors called "compulsions" that children feel they must perform in highly systemized ways.
-Common obsessions involve fears of contamination, germs, harming, or being harmed by others.
-Sometimes, children experience the sense that things may not be "just right" unless they are organized in a certain way or done in a certain order.
-Common compulsions include hand-washing, ritualized toileting or bathing, avoidance of touching potentially contaminated objects (like doorknobs), rereading, re-writing, erasing excessively, or touching, tapping, and checking in certain ways.
+Common obsessions may include fears of contamination, germs, or causing harm to oneself or others.
+Some children may also experience a persistent sense that things aren’t “just right” unless they are arranged in a particular way or completed in a specific order.
+Common compulsions include excessive handwashing, ritualized toileting or bathing, avoidance of potentially contaminated objects (such as doorknobs), and repetitive behaviors like rereading, rewriting, erasing, tapping, touching, or checking.

 GENERALIZED ANXIETY DISORDER (GAD)

-Generalized anxiety disorder (GAD) is characterized by a broad range of worries (about friends and family, the future, school or work, health, finances, etc.).
+GAD is characterized by excessive and persistent worry across a wide range of areas, including concerns about family and friends, the future, school or work, health, and finances.
 People with GAD may feel like they are always worried, may ruminate often, and may experience physical symptoms of anxiety such as muscle tension, stomachaches, and difficulty sleeping.

 Separation Anxiety Disorder